jeeb/avisynth/distrib/docs/english/source/avisynthdoc/corefilters/deleteframe.rst

 DeleteFrame
 ===========

+**DeleteFrame** is the opposite of :doc:`DuplicateFrame <duplicateframe>`.
-**DeleteFrame** deletes a set of frames, given as a number of arguments.
-The sound track is not modified, so if you use this filter to delete many frames you may get noticeable desynchronization.
+It deletes a set of frames, given as a number of arguments.
+The soundtrack is not modified, so if you use this filter to delete many frames you may get noticeable desynchronization.

 Syntax and Parameters
 ----------------------